containers/podman-desktop/website/docs/proxy/using-a-vpn-on-windows.md

 #### Procedure

-- To enable user mode networking, when creating the Podman machine, select the **User mode networking (traffic relayed by a user process).** option.
+- When creating the Podman machine, select the **User mode networking (traffic relayed by a user process)** option to enable user mode networking.

 #### Verification